schdooz/rmdbs/README.md

 * `node rmdbs.js --exclude account security`

-  Exclude 'account' and 'security' databases from deletion. rmdbs not delete anything if there is a provided name that does not correspond to an existing database.
+  Exclude 'account' and 'security' databases from deletion. rmdbs will not delete anything if there is a provided name that does not correspond to an existing database.

 * `node rmdbs.js --include local config`